 |Stabilization||Agile, 3 axis stabilized|

-Our mission focuses on growth analysis of suspended mass lyophilized microbes in a nutrient medium - on orbit under temperature gradients and other varying LEO parameters.
-Once the primary objective is complete, the deorbiting system puts the satellite in a decaying orbit by using passive methods, eliminating the possibility of our satellite to contribute to space junk.
-We believe that the research carried out by our team serves as the knowledge base for further upcoming student satellite project and R V College of Engineering provides a platform to explore and learn a part of space technology which is widening enormously.
+The mission focuses on growth analysis of suspended mass lyophilized microbes in a nutrient medium - on orbit under temperature gradients and other varying LEO parameters.
+Our ground station will collect real-time telemetry and experiment data during this phase.
+Once the primary objective is complete, this data will futher be used for R&D. We believe that the research carried out by our team serves as the knowledge base for further upcoming student satellite projects and RV College of Engineering provides a great platform to explore and learn a part of space technology which is widening enormously.